Subchapter B. DAMS AND RESERVOIRS

 § 105.102.
 Personnel and supervision.

-(a) Work shall be conducted under the oversight and supervision of a competent engineer approved by the Department, and the engineer or a competent representative shall be on the work site during significant construction activities until the completion of the dam.
+(b) Work must be conducted under the oversight and supervision of a professional engineer.
+The professional engineer or a representative of the professional engineer shall be on the work site during significant construction activities until the completion of the dam.

 Source